-I first made this scallops with foie gras recipe for our family Christmas meal this year and after posting pictures on our Facebook page, we had several requests for the recipe.
+I first made this scallops with foie gras recipe for our family French Christmas meal and after posting pictures on our Facebook page, we had several requests for the recipe.

 This sauce really made the dish!
 You can serve the scallops and foie-gras sauce with any food (seafood, meat, poultry, or just over pasta or rice…) you’d like: still super simple to do, a surprising combo yet a very tasty one.